If you hang around with adventurous ladies, it’s only a matter of time before you’ll hear about menstrual cups.

 - More environmentally friendly than disposable products

-- Can be worn for longer than tampons
+- Can be worn for longer (up to 12 hours) than tampons

 - Very leak-proof if used correctly, even during active sports